Route Constraints - (ASP.NET MVC Routing)

 Here are some important points to keep in mind when working with route constraints in ASP.NET MVC:

-• You can use built-in route constraints, such as \d+ for numeric values or [a-z]+ for alphabetic values.
+- You can use built-in route constraints, such as

-• You can create custom constraints by implementing the IRouteConstraint interface.
+for alphabetic values. - You can create custom constraints by implementing the

 Summary